 If your headphones got wet recently, you can shake out the water and use a dry cloth to get as much of it out of your earbuds as possible.
 For even better results, you can keep your headphones inside an airtight container for a few hours with some dry silica gel, a common desiccating agent.
 This can help the water dry out and may restore proper music playback.

-(5) If you are using Bluetooth earphones, this might be due to a pairing or connection issue.
+If you are using Bluetooth earphones, the problem might be due to a pairing or connection issue.

 To solve this, unpair your earphones from your device and turn them off.
 Turn them on and pair them fresh.
 Bluetooth earphones often need to pair the left and right earbuds with each other along with pairing with your device to deliver stereo music playback.
 Connecting things afresh might solve connection issues.

 Finally, check for loose joints on your headphone wires.